Ben Lowry: The double jobbing u-turn leaves the DUP with reduced options

 But it also greatly undermines a key point of leverage for Sir Jeffrey.

-Owen Polley on page 15 writes about how the DUP pledge to end this term of Stormont and force an election in the absence of reform to the NI Protocol has now been rendered almost meaningless by delays in London’s deadline for an EU deal.
+Owen Polley on page 15 (see link below) writes about how the DUP pledge to end this term of Stormont and force an election in the absence of reform to the NI Protocol has now been rendered almost meaningless by delays in London’s deadline for an EU deal.

 The DUP did however have another card: it could have taken advantage of emerging legislation to make Stormont more stable, which would allow an increased six month period after May’s elections before an executive must be formed.
 The party could have stalled on agreeing to such a formation if it didn’t have a result on the Irish Sea border.